duongch4/genomics-proteomics-analysis/README.md

 # genomics-proteomics-analysis

+## Report
+My summary report can be found at "report.pdf", showing results and discussion.

 ## No data provided
 I can only provide the R scripts that I used for the analyses, without the actual data.
 So they cannot be run, and for reading only.
 The detailed comments in each script show how to set up directories and libraries.

-## My typical work flow:
+## My typical work flow for each of the genomic and proteomic analysis
 1. Set up work environment and libraries/dependencies
-2. Extract features from input data, inspect them using graphs, detect any data anomalies (if any) and prepare some solutions for those
+2. Extract features from input data, inspect them using graphs, detect any data anomalies (if any) for quality control purpose, and prepare some solutions for those
 3. Train an appropriate model from the features (files with "model" keyword), and be constantly aware of the anomalies (if any)
 4. Do analysis on the differential gene expression (dge) result from step 3 (files with "furtherAnalysis" keyword):
     1. Provide visualisations on the result: word cloud, heatmap, volcano plot